Building AI text detection that explains itself

 I want to be honest about the limitations.
 Attention-based attribution is indicative, not causal.
 The importance scores show where the model looked, not necessarily why.
 Two very different reasoning paths could produce the same attention pattern.

 And like all AI detectors, ours is in an arms race with the models it's trying to detect.
-As language models improve—as their output becomes more varied, more human-like, more stylistically diverse—detection gets harder.
+As language models improve and their output becomes more varied, more human-like, more stylistically diverse, detection gets harder.
 The detector's edge comes from patterns that are statistically real but perceptually invisible: subtle distributional signatures in token frequency, sentence structure, and lexical choice.
 Those patterns narrow over time.

 Why It Matters